 Toxic substance cases are sometimes not as apparent as a defective product case because the effects of toxic substances may not appear until months or years after exposure.
 Cases that involve asbestos provide a good example.
 No one knew asbestos was dangerous until years after workers handled it regularly.

 Your Massachusetts workers’ compensation attorney will be able to help you decide the best way to assert your rights after a work injury.
 You may have a workers’ compensation claim, a personal injury case, or both.
 It will depend on the unique facts of your case.
-Call 888-238-9075 for more information or to schedule a free case evaluation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.